vhub-team/native-db/functions/0xADBF060E2B30C5BC.md

 # HUD::HAS_THIS_ADDITIONAL_TEXT_LOADED

 ## Summary
-Checks that the text block for the slot has loaded.
+Checks that the text block for the slot has loaded

 ## Parameters
 * **STRING** textBlockName